kenbod/sysadmin/misc.md

 * To allow sudo without a password, add this line: `<username> ALL=(ALL:ALL) NOPASSWD: ALL`
 * Note: there is a tab character between the username and the rest of the line

+To regenerate missing SSH host keys: `sudo ssh-keygen -A`